 My bones are aching.
 All this movement, all this change, it weighs upon them heavily.
 I ponder as to whether I have ever been still in my whole life.
 If there has ever been a moment in which I have not been running desperately to the next.
-I can think of only a few; My favourite and most recent being the first Indian sunset I ever witnessed.
+I can think of only a few; like the first Indian sunset I ever witnessed.
 So bold, so vibrant, so incredibly intense.
 It took my breath away.
 The journey to get there had been long and arduous, yet in that moment, everything suddenly just stood still, as if suspended, and for once, so did I.

 How fleeting a moment it had been though.
 The sun rapidly slunk into the sea, taking with it the magenta sky, robbing me of its warmth and beauty.
 I grew weary of standing, looking out to the horizon expectantly, as if the show might return for an encore.
 Resigned, I turned to leave the sandy patch I’d been inhabiting to return to the chaos of the outside world.
 With all its noise and distractions.
 The vibrant pink hues that had once painted the sky a watercolour masterpiece, were rendered into a memory that I’d later come to dig out upon occasion, when feeling called to do so.
 Like a postcard sent to myself, taking so long to arrive, it becomes a surprise to receive.

 Now I sit with stacks of books and a mind filled with ideas that get half-started, before they implode and new ones takes their place.
 I am full.
 Heavy.
 Under pressure.
 Yet only from myself.
 I reread words from times long passed, remembering the details of the occurrences they reference and pine to relive them, even though I am aware that I did not embrace them whilst I was in them.
 I am reminded that I do this quite a lot.
 Never committing to the moment I am in.
 Always grasping for the next, as though I am a child dissatisfied with the meal I have been served.
 The gift I have been given.